sammyhass/Colour_Predictor/README.md

 ### Credit
 Daniel Shiffman, NYU ITP.
 Did this first in JavaScript.
 My project is using the JSON data he collected by crowdsourcing.
 Thanks Daniel!

 I highly recommend watching some of his [videos](https://www.youtube.com/TheCodingTrain), they are fantastic for learning.
-I also strongly advise reading his book, The Nature of Code.
+I also strongly advise reading his book, The Nature of Code, it's brilliant.